 We’ve used fire to dramatically reshape our environment for as long as we’ve known how to make it, and the last 100 years or so of aggressively putting out every fire that starts has been this odd departure from that history.
 Now, we’re paying the price for that strategy in the form of deadly wildfires out West, and disappearing pine barrens in the Northeast.
 The woods doctors have a prescription in mind though, and all it takes is a couple dozen firefighters and a drip torch, if we can get over our fear of the flames

-Outside/In was produced this week by Sam Evans-Brown, and Taylor Quimby, with help from Hannah McCarthy, Justine Paradise, Nick Capodice, and Jimmy Gutierrez.
+Outside/In was produced this week by Sam Evans-Brown, and Taylor Quimby, with help from Hannah McCarthy, Justine Paradis, Nick Capodice, and Jimmy Gutierrez.
 Erika Janik is our Executive Producer.
 Maureen McMurray is the director of cutting jargon from early podcast drafts.

 Thanks this week to Melissa Thomas-Van Gundy and Greg Nowacki of the Forest Service, William Patterson of UMass Amherst and the many folks at the Nature Conservancy who helped us figure this story out.

 Music in this episode by Franco Luzzi, Blue Dot Sessions, Jason Leonard and Ikimashoo Aoi.